Thunder Challenges Students to Engage in Reading

 Oklahoma K-3 classrooms invited to take part in Thunder Reading Challenge, presented by American Fidelity

 Oklahoma City, Monday, Sept.
-11, 2017 – In recognition of the critical role that literacy plays in shaping a child’s future, the Oklahoma City Thunder today encouraged teachers to sign up for its ninth annual Thunder Reading Challenge, presented by American Fidelity.
+10, 2018 – In recognition of the Oklahoma City Thunder’s mission to emphasize the importance of literacy, the team today encouraged teachers to sign up for its 10th annual Thunder Reading Challenge, presented by American Fidelity.

 All Oklahoma teachers for kindergarten through third-grade students are invited to join the program, which seeks to inspire young students to develop good reading habits and a love of reading.

 Students track their time spent reading throughout the school year, and the Thunder awards the top monthly reader in each classroom with a Thunder-themed prize and certificate.
 At the end of the school year, the Thunder recognizes four students statewide as the top readers for each grade level with a Thunder-autographed item and plaque.
 The top overall winner also receives a Rumble assembly for the school.

 “Our Reading Challenge is designed to use the excitement of Thunder Basketball to fuel a passion for reading in kids across Oklahoma,” said Christine Berney, Thunder vice president of Community Relations.
 “Literacy is one of our main areas of focus in community outreach because good reading habits can open so many doors for success.”